dgleich/jln2jupyter/README.md

-`jln2jupyter.jl` to convert a Julia Notebook into a Jupyter Notebook
+`jln2jupyter.jl`: convert a Julia Notebook into a Jupyter Notebook
 ====================================================================

 Summary